Energinet-DataHub/green-energy-hub/docs/Environments overview and information.md

 ### Markdown checks and build validations

-These are to ensure a common coding and CI/CD practise across repos/domains.
+These are to ensure a common coding and CI/CD practice across repositories/domains.

 ## CI/CD Pipeline

-All repos has a build-in CI/CD infrastructure.
+All repositories has a build-in CI/CD infrastructure.
 Please read the [Templatereadme.md](https://github.com/Energinet-DataHub/geh-shared-resources/tree/main/docs/template-readme) for each repository for more information on how to trigger this.

 ## Matrices in pipeline code